roq-trading/roq-cpp-samples/README.md

 We *strongly* suggest using Conda's build toolchain to avoid ABI incompatibilities.
 This section is only shown for completeness.

-However, you're free to use any other build toolchain as long as it's ABI compatible with the Roq API downloaded from Conda.
+However, you're (obviously) free to use any other build toolchain as long as it's ABI compatible with the Roq API downloaded from Conda.
+(And if that's still not sufficient, you'll have to resort to building the Roq API from source).

-A few dependencies are then required in order to compile on Ubuntu.
+A few package dependencies are required in order to compile on Ubuntu.

+* autoconf
+* libtool
+* pkg-config
+* gcc

-You may have to run the following command to prepare the system
+You may have to run the following command to prepare your system

 	sudo apt-get install -y autoconf autoconf-archive libtool pkgconfig gcc